-The totally ordered set T represents the $time^3$.
+The totally ordered set T represents the $time^2$.
 Each history represents a process, and specifies the state of the system for each instant $t \in T$.
-The dynamical system can be given by specifying a $dynamical\ law$ governing the $temporal\ evolution\ of\ states$, which is equivalent to specifying all possible histories4.
+The dynamical system can be given by specifying an evolution law, a dynamical law, but this is equivalent to specifying all possible histories3.

-We do not know the final theory that can completely describe all natural phenomena, but all we know so far is consistent with the following Metaprinciple DS (dynamical system).
+We do not know the final theory that can describe completely all natural phenomena, but all we know so far is consistent with the following

+Metaprinciple DS (dynamical system).
 The physical world is described by a dynamical system.